Introduction to Theme Theory

 is X 'was modified.'

-Symbolic notation can be used for many of the themes - their names and the activity - and to present argument in Thematic Theory.
+Symbolic notation can be used for many of the {themes} - their names and the activity - and to present argument in {theme} theory.
 This offers advantages, allowing the essentials of an argument to be presented clearly.
 It also makes international use and reading easier.

 I use